TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us007/01.requirements-engineering/readme.md

 * The submitted post must be immediately visible to all users if it passes validation.
 * Implementing a preview feature before final submission could enhance user experience.
 * The current system accepts HTTP, HTTPS, and FTP links without validating them.
 Future updates may include proper URL validation to enhance security and usability.
-* Error messages should be clear, concise, and professional.
+* Error messages should be clear, concise, and explicit.
 For example, instead of "Yeahhhhh, link posts should be 8 to 500 characters.
-Yours was 0," a more professional message would be: "Error: The link must be between 8 and 500 characters.
+Yours was 0," a more explicit message would be: "Error: The link must be between 8 and 500 characters.
 Please enter a valid link."